kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 ### Q54
 A 78-year-old man presents with urinary leakage.
 This occurs on coughing or sneezing.
 On further questioning, he admits to decreasing urinary flow and increased frequency of micturition, with small volumes passed.
 In addition he reports symptoms of incomplete emptying.
-#### Answer: B. Bladder outlet obstruction - ?
+#### Answer: B. Bladder outlet obstruction - TRUE
+- Man has typical symptoms of an enlarged prostate
+	- reduced flow
+	- increased frequency
+	- incomplete emptying
+- The most likely explanation is bladder outlet obstruction
+	- caused by the enlarged prostate with overflow incontinence

 ### Q55
 A 43-year-old woman with known multiple sclerosis presents to clinic with urinary incontinence.
 She has had two children.
 She passes water every hour, but often does not have the urge to void.
 She currently wears 8–10 incontinence pads per day.
-#### Answer: D. Neurogenic incontinence - ?
+#### Answer: D. Neurogenic incontinence - TRUE
+- Multiple sclerosis is a common cause of a neuropathic bladder
+	- Absence of voiding urge supports this diagnosis

 ### Q56
 A 21-year-old woman presents with recurrent urinary tract infection.
 She passes urine every hour, but sometimes has such urgency that she cannot reach the toilet in time to prevent leakage.
-Flexible cystoscopy reveals interstitial cystitis.
+Flexible cystoscopy reveals *interstitial cystitis*.
-#### Answer: F. Small bladder capacity - ?
+#### Answer: F. Small bladder capacity - TRUE
+- Interstitial cystitis reduces the compliance of the bladder
+	- leading to a smaller bladder capacity
+- Leads to high filling pressures for the same volume of urine

 ### Q57
 A 38-year-old woman presents with urinary incontinence.
 This occurs on exercising, coughing or sneezing.
 She has had four children, all vaginal deliveries.
-#### Answer: C. Genuine stress incontinence - ?
+#### Answer: C. Genuine stress incontinence - TRUE
+- Genuine stress incontinence is usually due to lax pelvic floor muscles
+- Especially common in multiparous women with multiple vaginal deliveries

 ### Q58
 A 36-year-old man presents with occasional urinary incontinence.
-He gives a history of gonorrhoea, which was successfully treated 1 year ago.
+He gives a history of *gonorrhoea*, which was successfully treated 1 year ago.
 He has a reduced urinary flow rate, and a post-micturition bladder scan reveals a volume of 560 ml.
-#### Answer: B. Bladder outlet obstruction - ?
+#### Answer: B. Bladder outlet obstruction - TRUE
+- Poor flow and high residual volume of urine indicate bladder outlet obstruction
+- Gonorrhoea can cause urethral strictures
+	- leading to bladder outlet obstruction in severe cases

 Q59-64: Theme: Pre-Operative Investigations